a-luna/aaronluna.dev/content/flask_api_tutorial/flask-api-tutorial-part-5.md

     case_sensitive=True,
 ){{< /highlight >}}

-To use our custom type, we simply specify the name of the function that we created (`widget_name`) as the `type`.
+To use our custom type, we simply specify the name of the function that we created as the `type`.
 The `location`, `required` and `nullable` parameters should be familiar to you since we explained their purpose in [Part 3](/series/flask_api_tutorial/part-3/#request-parser-configuration).
 This is the first time we are using the `case_sensitive` parameter. <a href="https://flask-restplus.readthedocs.io/en/stable/api.html#flask_restplus.reqparse.Argument" target="_blank">According to the documentation</a>, this is used to specify "whether argument values in the request are case sensitive or not (this will convert all values to lowercase)".

 Configuring the `name` argument with `type=widget_name` and `case_sensitive=True` allows the client to provide a value for the widget name in any combination of upper and lowercase letters.
-The name will be converted to lowercase and the widget will be created if the name contains only valid characters and also does not already exist in the database.
+When an HTTP request is received to create a widget, if the request contains a `name` attribute, the value of that attribute will be passed to the `widget_name` function.
+If the value converted to lowercase and the widget will be created if the name contains only valid characters and also does not already exist in the database.

 #### `info_url` Argument

 {{< highlight python "linenos=table,linenostart=58" >}}widget_reqparser.add_argument(
     "info_url",